OIM3640/resources/misc/README.md

 ## More practice problems

 ### Beginner friendly:
+- [Python Programming Exercises, Gently Explained](https://inventwithpython.com/pythongently/): by the author of _Automate the Boring Stuff with Python_
 - [Exercism](https://exercism.io/): beginner friendly and difficulty levels are marked
 - [Coding Bat](http://codingbat.com/python): problems you can solve within an online interpreter.
 - [Practice Python](http://www.practicepython.org/): beginner friendly and difficulty levels are marked